-One of the most difficult questions in healthcare may be, “Are you a good doctor?”
+I’ve just learnt the most dangerous question in medicine.
+It’s “Are you a good doctor?”

 I am sure, dear reader, that you are a good doctor.
 You know everything, and you know the things you need to learn.
 You can see through the twinkle in a drug rep’s eye faster than you can say Vioxx.
 You are all much better than average, and, even as you know enough statistics to be able to dismiss this as an impossibility, you also know that it is certainly not you who is below average.

-For any eager regulators out there wanting to put conditions on the registration of anyone admitting they think they are a good doctor, the solution is even simpler.
+For any eager regulators out there wanting to put conditions on the registration of anyone admitting they think they are a good doctor, the solution is even more simple.
 As a profession, with specific knowledge and expertise, self-regulation often means peer review.
-We need - and should welcome - others around us to help us see our blind spots.
-Perhaps “Are you a good doctor?” is not such a dangerous question if the answer is “You’re asking the wrong person.”
+We need, and should welcome, others around us to help us see our blind spots.
+Perhaps “Are you a good doctor?” is not such a dangerous question if our answer is “You’re asking the wrong person.”

 Kruger J, Dunning D. Unskilled and unaware of it: how difficulties in recognizing one's own incompetence lead to inflated self-assessments.
 Journal of personality and social psychology.
 1999 Dec;77(6):1121-1134.

 Davis DA, Mazmanian PE, Fordis M, Van Harrison R, Thorpe KE, Perrier L. Accuracy of physician self-assessment compared with observed measures of competence: a systematic review.
 JAMA : the journal of the American Medical Association.
 2006 Sep;296(9):1094-1102